bmccune/bmccune.com/README.md

 Brian McCune's Website
 =======

-Brian McCune is a front-end web developer that has been coding sites for over 10 years.
+Brian McCune is a front-end web developer that has been coding sites for over 10+ Years.